 If you're looking for a hub-driven electric skateboard and you don't want to break the bank, check out the Backfire G2.
 This affordable option holds its own against the best of the best in the speed department — clocking an impressive 22 mph maximum speed during our time trials.
 Our testing team loved the handling and overall rider of this model.
 The large wheels, wide trucks, and extra-long wheelbase ensure that you'll be smashing over cracks and carving high-speed turns all over town.

 During our range testing, we found that this model falls a bit short of some other models.
 If you'd like to cruise at lower speeds and make sure that you can go further on one trip, you might want to go with a different board.
 When we climbed hills with the G2, we found that it struggled a bit, although it did make it to the top of our testing course.
-This board falls right about in the middle of the road as far as weight goes, but it is definitely bulkier than the mini models or the Onewheels.
+This board falls right about in the middle of the road as far as weight goes, but it is definitely bulkier than the mini models or the Onewheel.
 Despite these few shortcomings, we loved shredding this skateboard around town and would recommend it to anybody looking for this style of electric skateboard who is shopping on a budget.

-Read Full Review: Backfire G2
+Read review: Backfire G2

 Why You Should Trust Us?

 Austin Palmer and David Wise make up our E-skateboard testing and reviewing team.
 Austin is an avid skateboarder — both motorized and not — and has been riding for almost 2 decades, logging over a thousand miles.
 Since 2015, he has personally ridden and tested over 30 electric skateboards.
-Over these last four years, he has ridden over all sorts of terrain including sand, dirt, grass, rough mountain passes, trails, gravel, snow, and ice.
+Over these last seven years, he has ridden over all sorts of terrain including sand, dirt, grass, rough mountain passes, trails, gravel, snow, and ice.
 David has formal training as a mechanical engineer and has significant experience with lithium battery and brushless motor systems, including building electric go-karts, race cars, scooters, and even a self-balancing skateboard.
 He lends his expertise when it comes to comparing and scoring the range and power of each board, as well as aiding in the creation of our test plans for these products.

-We spent countless hours researching the specifications on these products and comparing different manufacturer's claims to first determine which boards good enough to cut it for our review, and then to determine a grueling series of challenges to crown the winners.
+We spent countless hours researching the specifications on these products and comparing different manufacturer's claims to first determine which boards were good enough to cut it for our review, and then to determine a grueling series of challenges to crown the winners.
 We conducted over 15 comprehensive side-by-side tests, measuring and scoring everything from the maximum speed to the stopping distance on both flat ground and down a steep hill.
 We rode these boards hundreds of miles to see how they held up to sustained use — even taking them off-road! — and measured their maximum range head-to-head on flat ground.

 Analysis and Test Results